01 Jul Are composite bondings a good idea?

 In recent years, there has been a growing trend away from the traditional use of porcelain veneers toward a technique known as ‘composite bonding.’
 This method utilises composite resin, a white filling material, to enhance or completely cover teeth in order to enhance smiles.
 Remarkably, composite resin can serve as a compelling alternative to porcelain, a achieving comparable smile-enhancing results in numerous cases.

-The remarkable progress in the development of composite resins, particularly their ability to replicate the natural shine of tooth enamel (which can be maintained through periodic polishing), has transpired over the past decade or so.
-In some instances, these materials can now match, or even surpass, the aesthetic appeal of porcelain veneers.
-What distinguishes them further is their minimal requirement for tooth enamel reduction.
-Essentially, the material is applied with a precision akin to painting or sculpting, allowing for a remarkably thin application.
+Over the past decade, significant advancements have been made in the development of composite resins, particularly in their ability to replicate the natural luster of tooth enamel, which can be maintained through periodic polishing.
+These materials now often rival, and sometimes even surpass, the aesthetic appeal of porcelain veneers.
+One key advantage of composite resins is their minimal requirement for enamel reduction.
+The material can be applied with precision, akin to painting or sculpting, allowing for an exceptionally thin application.

 A notable advantage of composite veneers is that they typically do not necessitate the involvement of a dental technician, thereby saving both patients and dentists valuable time and resources.
 In fact, the cost of composite veneers is approximately 50% lower compared to porcelain veneers, making them a more cost-effective option.